ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 <summary>Review Steps</summary>

 - [ ] To understand how this is implemented at GitLab read [Feature Implementation](https://about.gitlab.com/handbook/product/feature-instrumentation/#instrumentation-for-gitlabcom).
-- [ ] Also read how we pull data from [S3 into Snowflake](https://about.gitlab.com/handbook/business-ops/data-team/platform/#snowplow-infrastructure)
+- [ ] Read how we pull data from [S3 into Snowflake](https://about.gitlab.com/handbook/business-ops/data-team/platform/#snowplow-infrastructure)
 - [ ] Familiarize yourself with the [Snowplow Open Source documentation](https://github.com/snowplow/snowplow).
-- [ ] We use the [Snowplow dbt package](https://hub.getdbt.com/fishtown-analytics/snowplow/latest/) on our models.
+- [ ] Review the [Snowplow dbt package](https://hub.getdbt.com/fishtown-analytics/snowplow/latest/) as it is used in our models.
 Their documentation does show up in our dbt docs.
 </details>